 We have a great relationship with President Moon and South Korea.

-But uh when I hear so much about South Korea, so in eight days, in eight days, we do more testing than they did in eight weeks.
+But when I hear so much about South Korea, so in eight days, in eight days, we do more testing than they did in eight weeks.

 And it's a very highly sophisticated test.

-Uh we'll be able to deploy even more data-driven and targeted approaches to slow the ultimately uh, you know, it's a very devastating thing, but we will vanquish this virus, and it's uh a lot of progress has been made.
+We'll be able to deploy even more data-driven and targeted approaches to slow the ultimately, you know, it's a very devastating thing, but we will vanquish this virus.

-That's why earlier today I said a letter to America's governors describing how we will be using the data to update existing guidance on social distancing, which will be developed in close coordination with our nation's public health officials and scientists.
+That's why earlier today I sent a letter to America's governors describing how we will be using the data to update existing guidance on social distancing, which will be developed in close coordination with our nation's public health officials and scientists.

-Because of the sacrifices of our great doctors and nurses and health care professionals, the brilliance of our scientists and researchers, and the goodness and generosity of our people.
+Because of the sacrifices of our great doctors and nurses and healthcare professionals, the brilliance of our scientists and researchers, and the goodness and generosity of our people, I know that we will achieve victory and quickly return to the path of exceptional health, safety, and prosperity for all of our citizens.

-Uh we have to get back to work.
+We have to get back to work.

 Our people want to work.